Malaysia's government cancels festival after The 1975's Matty Healy kisses a bandmate

 This isn't the first such action by Healy.
 In 2019, the singer kissed a male audience member at a concert in Dubai in defiance of anti-LGBTQ laws there.

-The band is scheduled to perform in another Muslim-majority country, Indonesia, on Sunday.
+The band was scheduled to perform in another Muslim-majority country, Indonesia, on Sunday, and Taiwan on Tuesday, but cancelled the concerts at short notice on Sunday morning.

+"The 1975 regret to announce that their forthcoming shows in Jakarta and Taipei will no longer be going ahead as planned," the band said in a statement Sunday on the We The Fest Instagram page.

+"The band never take the decision to cancel a show lightly and had been eagerly looking forward to playing for fans in Jakarta and Taipei but unfortunately, due to current circumstances, it is impossible to proceed with the scheduled shows."

 The band's team did not immediately respond to NPR's request for comment.